tksh164/alter-rdp-client/README.md

 # Alter

-Alter is a simple RDP client application.
+Alter is an remote desktop client application.

+## ✨ Features

+- High DPI support - Reflect to the local DPI to the remote desktop session.
+- Update the resolution on the window resize.

 ## 📥 Install